mmkobylin/contact_address_book/README.md

 ## Requirements:

-1. A webpage with the ability to add, edit, deactivate contacts
+1. A webpage with the ability to add, edit, deactivate contacts x

-2. A webpage that allows you to view a list of records
+2. A webpage that allows you to view a list of records x

 3. Basic form validation (For example, email has to be in a correct format, DOB in a date format etc.)